College | July 13, 2023 | Arianna Blakely

 There are options for you to pay for school, of course, but the FAFSA® should never be last.
 You can look for private scholarships through your school or financial aid counselors.
 You can earn scholarships through the FAFSA®, too.
 Then, federal funds from the FAFSA® can help fill any gaps.
 If you still need money, think about private student loans being your last stop on the paying-for-school journey.

 Avoiding these common mistakes while filling out the FAFSA® is an important thing you can do to help pay for college.
-Make sure you fill it out and submit it as close to December 2023* as possible.
+Make sure you fill it out and submit it as soon as possible.
 Check with your high school or financial aid office for resources to help you fill out the FAFSA® properly.
 There are also free online resources that can help you.